 A new underlay can prolong the life of a carpet by up to 40 per cent, so bear this in mind when you’re buying carpet.
-If you’re looking for a natural carpet, check out the eco options.
+The market has also responded to consumers increased interest in environmentally friendly homes with an increased number of natural flooring options.

 Consider the room in which you’re laying the tiles and choose the surface finish carefully as highly polished stone can be very slippery when it’s wet, while matt finishes attract dirt more easily.

-It is perfect for a bathroom, kitchen, conservatory, utility area or a contemporary designed living space and is available in any RAL colour, corresponding to the European RAL colour-matching system, while some designs incorporate stone or glitter – in fact, anything you can think of captured within the resin to add interest.
+The perfect addition to a bathroom, kitchen, conservatory, utility area or contemporary living room, resin is available in any RAL colour, with some designs incorporating stone or glitter – in fact, anything you can think of captured within the resin to add interest.

 Poured resin can be used on most sub-floors and takes between two to five days to install.
 It’s not a budget option at £120 per m², but a great choice for a busy family home – try flooredgenius.com.

-This flooring material is made up of a combination of polyvinyl chloride and plasticisers, with added colour pigments.
-Available in either sheet, tile or plank form, vinyl is a very useful flooring for a kitchen or bathroom as it is non-porous, yet it has an element of resilience which makes it comfortable to walk on.
+Vinyl flooring is made up of a combination of polyvinyl chloride and plasticisers, with added colour pigments.
+Available in either sheet, tile or plank form, vinyl is a very useful flooring for a kitchen or bathroom as it is non-porous, but has an element of resilience which makes it comfortable to walk on.

-There is a wide selection of vinyls as it can be used to replicate timber, tiles, glass and stone.
+A versatile material, vinyl can be used to replicate timber, tiles, glass and stone.
 Prices vary from the inexpensive (as little as a few pounds per m²) to almost the same cost as some solid wood flooring.
-Easy to maintain, it’s a great choice – and I have successfully used sheet vinyl in both sitting room and bedroom makeovers.

-It is available in stunning bright shades and suits a play area, wetroom and a contemporary living space, although be cautious in areas likely to attract staining from oils and fats.
-Rubber flooring requires a plywood sub-floor but is easy for DIY installation thereafter.
+While rubber flooring is often made synthetically, natural and sustainable options can be found.
+It requires a plywood sub-floor but is easy for DIY installation thereafter.
 Once installed, it will need a polished finish every six months.

-These tiles are a popular choice for a bathroom and kitchen because they’re non-porous, easy to keep clean and suitable for underfloor heating as they can store and conduct heat.
-Man-made ceramics are more uniform in size and thickness, making them much easier to lay than natural stone ones.
+Ceramic or porcelain floor tiles are a popular choice for a bathroom or kitchen because they’re non-porous, easy to keep clean and suitable for underfloor heating as they can store and conduct heat.
+Man-made ceramics are more uniform in size and thickness, making them much easier to lay than natural stone tiles.